 It is the number of seconds with a BER in each second worse than 1.0*10-3.
 The count begins at ten and after ten consecutive unavailable seconds has been detected.

 The Error Count Vs Time graph of the bit error test results is displayed.
 For real-time graph, the predefined or the user defined bit pattern and the errors can be inserted.

 Any of the events such as LOGIC_ERROR, BPV, or FRAME_ERROR can be set for the displayed.
 The graph depicts the start and end of the x-axis and for the entire file.

 Offline Graphical Display

 For Offline graph display the saved (*.xml) files are loaded for analysis.
-The entire file selected for analysis can be played back for complete view of
+The entire file selected for analysis can be played back for complete view of the graph.

 Offline Graphical Result View